FORS 1 and FORS 2

 And this is not all.
 FORS2 can also measure the polarisation of light and is therefore used at the VLT to determine whether some astronomical objects have strong magnetic fields.

-Observations with FORS2 and its twin brother FORS1 (decommissioned in 2009) have together led to almost 1800 papers in scientific journals as of 2014, with an average of about 100 scientific papers per year.
+Observations with FORS2 and its twin brother FORS1 (decommissioned in 2009) have together led to almost 1800 papers to be published in scientific journals as of 2014, with an average of about 100 scientific papers per year.
 “Basically, whatever you can think of, you can do it with FORS2.
 Apart from making the coffee the astronomers need at night!”

 Science highlights with FORS